agrimsingh/realLifePokedex/README.md

 The first time you run the code, it will download the VGG16 model weights (~500 mb).
 Subsequent testing will be much faster since models are onboard.

 #### Flask App:
 The app is rather basic with really one route defined i.e. upload.
-It uses the file uploaded as part of a subprocess that executes a command line operation
+It uses the file uploaded as part of a subprocess that executes a command line operation and returns the output on the next screen i.e. what the program thinks the photo is.

+## TODO:
+Most design decisions i.e. use of a pre-trained model, the barebone functionality, the unified Python stack were made in light of little time and ease of completion.
+They were also made keeping in mind that there's little use to other features if the recognition fails.

+**There are tons of potential directions/options available**.
+- Showing user probability values of decisions made (already possible, perhaps useful for research)
+- Showing user a log of photos tested (either a photo gallery or grouped photos based on tags)
+- Allowing users to test photos by batches instead of individually.
+- Allowing users to test over video feed/webcam
+- Give a natural language response to prediction as opposed to a single keyword descriptor such as [this](https://github.com/karpathy/neuraltalk2) or perhaps an implementation of [YOLO](http://pjreddie.com/darknet/yolo/) over the web to do multiple object recognition in pictures/video.
+This could further be used to take frames of interest/screenshots based on objects/scenes of relevance.
+- Implementing SqueezeNet over a raspberryPi for a lightweight CNN.
+- Allowing users to get a higher-level description of photo (so 'pullover' instead of 'cardigan', 'dog' instead of 'greyhound') by freezing the lower layers of the network and then training the upper layers through finetuning.